The Mission of Magna Elementary is to cultivate the intellectual, emotional, social, and physical growth for all our students.

 Students do not have to eat breakfast at school, but if they choose to eat breakfast, they must take a complete meal which consists of an entrée and a piece of fruit or fruit juice (milk is optional).

-Students may bring bicycle, scooters, and skateboards to school.
+Students may bring bicycles, scooters, and skateboards to school.
 Heelys, hoverboards, etc. are not allowed on school grounds.

 For the safety of all, once on school grounds, students must get off and walk their bikes and scooters to the bike rack and carry their skateboards.